Estimated reading time: 14 minutes

 Tools For Data Encryption:

-It is a reliable tool that protects your file and allows secures file sharing using public-key cryptography.
+It is a reliable tool that protects your file and allows secure file sharing using public-key cryptography.
 It also has built-in online password storage.
 The multilingual functionality makes it easy to use for everyone.
-It also protects files saved on Dropbox or Google drive by using 128-bits or 256-bits AES.
+It also protects files saved on Dropbox or Google Drive by using 128-bit or 256-bit AES.

-It is a full-disk encryption tool that uses 128 and 256-bit encryption to encrypt files and data on the drives, built in the latest Windows operating systems (Windows 10).
-You can encrypt a particular drive or entire hard disk using BitLocker.
-It’s a built-in feature of Windows that is by default integrated on your machines, so you don’t have to install any other encryption tool.
+It is a full-disk encryption tool that uses 128 and 256-bit encryption to encrypt files and data on the drives, built into the latest Windows operating systems (Windows 10).
+You can encrypt a particular drive or an entire hard disk using BitLocker.
+It's a built-in feature of Windows that is by default integrated into your machines, so you don't have to install any other encryption tool.

 It is an open-source program that is best for researchers and developers.
 It can be used on Windows, OS X, and Linux operating systems.
 It hides encrypted data in the form of volumes, one into another.
 There are many security features and functionalities that motivate a user to use it for data encryption.

 This tool provides cloud-based data encryption, which mitigates the risks of counterfeit attacks.
 It allows users to communicate with one another via their system.
 It also retains the past file versions.
 It is somewhat expensive, but its free trial is available.
 It has an automated security feature for databases and applications.